orion-project/rezonator2/docs/schema-format-variants.md

 ## Summary
 Currently, XML is fine enough but seems that JSON can be optimal format for schema storage.
 There are not too many pros actually so additional experiment should be carried out to clarify if schema loading/saving code could be simplified with this format or not.

+## Summary +1
+New schema format was changed to JSON.